Francis Buchanan-Hamilton: Career in India

-Buchanan's early career was on board ships plying between England and Asia.
+Buchanan's early career was on board ships plying between Britain and Asia.
 The first few years were spent as surgeon aboard the Duke of Montrose sailing between Bombay and China under Captain Alexander Gray and later Captain Joseph Dorin.
 He then served on the Phoenix along the Coromandel Coast again under Captain Gray.
 In 1794, he served on the Rose, sailing from Portsmouth to Calcutta, and reaching Calcutta in September, he joined the Medical Service of the Bengal Presidency.
 He was also a superintendent of the Institution for Promoting the Natural History of India.
 Buchanan's training was ideal as a surgeon naturalist for a political mission to the Kingdom of Ava in Burma under Captain Symes (as replacement for the previously appointed surgeon Peter Cochrane).
 The Ava mission set sail on the Sea Horse and passed the Andaman Islands, Pegu, and Ava before returning to Calcutta.

+After returning from the Ava mission, Buchanan was stationed at Pattahaut near modern Chandpur.
+In 1798 the Company government, acting on William Roxburgh’s recommendation after Roxburgh fell ill and left India, appointed Buchanan to survey Chittagong and its neighbouring districts to assess their suitability for spice and crop cultivation.
+From 2 March to 21 May 1798 he conducted a wide-ranging survey that went well beyond its original mandate, recording soil conditions, cropping patterns, botanical observations, livestock, and native social institutions, and providing an early systematic account of the region’s society and economy.